In this brief guide, we will answer this and several other common questions about 1099-MISC forms.

-A 1099 is a form that the IRS uses to collect information from businesses related to payments they made in the course of doing business in a given year.
-There are at least nine types of 1099 forms (e.g. 1099-S, 1099-B, 1099-C, 1099-A, 1099-R, 1099-K, 1099-INT, 1099-DIV, 1099-MISC), but the most common is the 1099-MISC.
+A 1099-MISC is one of the forms that the IRS uses to collect information from businesses related to payments they made in the course of doing business in a given year.
+There are at least nine types of 1099 forms total (e.g. 1099-S, 1099-B, 1099-C, 1099-A, 1099-R, 1099-K, 1099-INT, 1099-DIV, 1099-MISC), but the most commonly filed is the 1099-MISC.

-If you submit 1099s physically (by mail) to the IRS, you must also send in a Form 1096 (transmittal form), which is also due by January 31, 2018.
+If you submit 1099's physically (by mail) to the IRS, you must also send in a Form 1096 (transmittal form), which is also due by January 31, 2020.

 To save time with this process, you can work with a filing service who will do most of the heavy lifting.
 Or, you can work with a modern accounting back office like LUCA, who will make sure that all forms are accurately completed and timely filed.